almostengr/videoprocessor/README.md

 branding of that organization.
 Some of the marketing is done with the use of video.
 This script also accomidates those additional video types.

+Depending on the content that is being render, different graphics with different colors are rendered to the video.

 ## My YouTube Channels

 * [Dash Cam Channel](https://www.youtube.com/channel/UCB7rvymUaUbbig3skv2zvCQ?sub_confirmation=1)